2018 QPP Proposed Rule Excludes More Clinicians from MIPS

 Other MIPS Provisions

-There are many other small changes that may or may not affect you.
+There are many other small changes that may affect you.
 For example, CMS is proposing that eligible clinicians in practices that have been randomized to the control group in the Comprehensive Primary Care (CPC+) model would also receive full credit as a Medical Home Model.
 And for group reporters, CMS is proposing to require that at least 50 percent of the practice sites within a TIN must be a certified or “recognized” patient-centered medical home or comparable specialty practice to receive full credit in the Improvement Activities performance category.

 It’s little tweaks like these that will, unfortunately, require you to read at least all of Part II of the proposed rule.